 The Generic Blade Chassis' selection provides only a manual configuration mode of operation.
-See Supported Blade Chassis Models (on page 158), Supported Blade Chassis Models (on page 158), and Required and Recommended Blade Chassis Configurations (on page 161) for important, additional information when configuring the blade chassis.
+See Supported Blade Chassis Models (on page 162), Supported ClMs for Blade Chassis (on page 163), and Required and Recommended Blade Chassis Configurations (on page 165) for important, additional information when configuring the blade chassis.

 - 1. Connect the blade chassis to the Dominion KX II.
-See Step 1: Connect the Dominion KX II (on page 12) for details. - 2.
+See Step 3: Connect the Equipment (on page 24) for details. - 2.
 Select Device Settings > Port Configuration to open the Port Configuration page. - 3.
 On the Port Configuration page, click on the name of the blade chassis you want to configure.
 The Port page will open. - 4.
 Select the Blade Chassis radio button.
 The page will then display the necessary fields to configure a blade chassis. - 5.
 Select Generic from the Blade Server Chassis Model drop-down. - 6.
 Configure the blade chassis as applicable. - a.
 Switch Hot Key Sequence Define the hot key sequence that will be used to switch from KVM to the blade chassis.
-The Switch Hot Key Sequence must match the sequence used by the KVM module in the blade chassis. - Administrative Module Primary IP Address/Host Name Not applicable. - c.
-Maximum Number of Slots Enter the default maximum number of slots available on the blade chassis. - d.
-Port Number The default port number for the blade chassis is22.
+The Switch Hot Key Sequence must match the sequence used by the KVM module in the blade chassis. - b.
+Administrative Module Primary IP Address/Host Name Not applicable. - Maximum Number of Slots Enter the default maximum number of slots available on the blade chassis. - d.
+Port Number The default port number for the blade chassis is 22.
 Not applicable. - e.
 Username Not applicable. - f.
 Password Not applicable. - 7.
-Change the blade chassis name if needed. - Indicate the blades that are installed in the blade chassis by checking the Installed checkbox next to each slot that has a blade installed.
+Change the blade chassis name if needed. - 8.
+Indicate the blades that are installed in the blade chassis by checking the Installed checkbox next to each slot that has a blade installed.
 Alternatively, use the Select All checkbox.
-If needed, change the blade server names. - 9.
-In the Blade Chassis Managed Links section of the page, you are able to configure the connection to a blade chassis web browser interface if one is available.
-Click the Blade Chassis Managed Links icon Blade Chassis Managed Links to expand the section on the page.
+If needed, change the blade server names. - In the Blade Chassis Managed Links section of the page, you are able to configure the connection to a blade chassis web browser interface if one is available.
+Click the Blade Chassis Managed Links - icon Blade Chassis Managed Links to expand the section on the page.